Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 Best Hola VPN Alternative Services – Summing It Up

-Hola is an expensive P2P VPN that lacks basic security features and has slow speeds.
-Plus, it shares user data with third parties by logging personal information about you.
-Also, it lets other users get access to your IP address.
-This is extremely risky because some might use it to engage in illegal activities.
+Hola is an expensive P2P VPN with slow speeds and lacks basic security.
+It also shares user data with third parties and lets others access your IP address.
+This is risky because it could be used for illegal activities.

-With this in mind, not all free VPNs are bad.
-Reliable free VPN services will always limit their users in some way to make their paid plans stand out.
+Not all free VPNs are bad.
+Reliable free VPNs limit users to highlight their paid plans.

 Our free VPN alternatives for Hola are safe and reliable.
-Still, they come with bandwidth and feature limitations.
-So we recommend you sign up with a paid VPN.
-This way, you won’t miss out on any security and privacy features.
+They have bandwidth and feature limitations.
+So, we recommend signing up with a paid VPN for full security and privacy.

-NordVPN’s plans are very affordable and much cheaper than Hola.
-Also you get access to all features regardless of the plan you subscribe to.
-You can also try it risk-free because it comes with a 30-day money-back guarantee.
+NordVPN’s plans are affordable and cheaper than Hola.
+You get all features with any plan.
+It also has a 30-day money-back guarantee.